mattConn/kg_mattconn_2020_OLD/README.md

 My boolean function (in "isOneToOne.py") then checks for two conditions, in order:
 1. Are both strings the same length?
 No char can be without a partner
 2. Are there duplicate chars in string A?
 There are no duplicate keys allowed

+The return value from this function will indicate whether or not two strings can be mapped to each other 1-to-1.